grayhatacademy/mow/README.md

 - Base of libuClibc loaded in memory: 0x2aaf8000

-- Distance to registers from overflow buffer: 0x400
+- Offset of overflow buffer: 0x428

 - Offset to System in libuClibc: 0x53200 (ending 0x00 is the reason for the first gadget, cant send that across.)